mph-/lcapy/doc/netlists.rst

    R1 1 2
    L1 2 0 3

-- `unconnected_nodes` Returns list of names of nodes that are unconnected.
+- `unconnected_nodes` Returns list of names of nodes that are unconnected

 Circuit two-port methods